RoyalDonkey/typst-put-thesis/template/thesis.typ

 		("Third author", 333333),
 	),
 	supervisor: "Name of the supervisor",
-	year: 2025,
+	year: 2025,  // Year of final submission (not graduation!)

 	// Override only if you're not from WIiT/CAT faculty or CompSci institute
 	// faculty: "My faculty",
 	// institute: "My institute",
 )
 #abstract[
-	This is the abstract.
+	Write your abstract here.
 ]
 #outline()
 #pagebreak(weak: true)